Elliken/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions writes a script that sets the mode of the file hello the same as olleh’s mode.
 11-directories_permissions writes a script that Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 12-directory_permissions Creates a script that creates a directory called my_dir with permissions 751 in the working directory.
-13-change_group Creates a that changes the group owner to school for the file hello.
+13-change_group Creates a script that changes the group owner to school for the file hello.
+100-change_owner_and_group writes a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.